First-Class Plugin Architecture

 Custom queries

-Query namePurpose
+Query classPurpose

 Frontend app

-• Review session interface (card-by-card)
+• Review session interface (card-by-card) with grade buttons 0–5

 • Served from /web/app_repetition.html